Chalciporus piperatus: Distribution and habitat

 Fruit bodies of Chalciporus piperatus occur singly, scattered, or in groups on the ground.
 The fungus occurs naturally in or near coniferous or beech and oak woodlands, often on sandy soils.
 Fruit bodies appear in Europe in late summer and autumn from August to November.
 The fungus is widespread across North America, fruiting from July to October in the eastern states and from September to January on the Pacific Coast.
 It is found in Mexico and Central America.
 In Asia, it has been collected from Pakistan, West Bengal (India), and Guangdong Province (China).
 In South Africa, it is known from the southwestern Cape Province and the eastern Transvaal Province.

 Chalciporus piperatus grows in conifer plantations associated with the fly agaric (Amanita muscaria) and the chanterelle (Cantharellus cibarius).
 It has been recorded under introduced loblolly pine (Pinus taeda) plantations in Santa Catarina and Paraná states in southern Brazil, and under introduced trees in the Los Lagos Region of Chile.
 It has also spread into native forest in northeastern Tasmania and Victoria, having been found growing with the native myrtle beech (Nothofagus cunninghamii).
 The rare variety hypochryseus occurs only in Europe, including Austria, Czechia, Greece, Italy, and Spain.
 Also rare, variety amarellus is widespread in European coniferous forests, where it usually found near pines, spruce, and sometimes fir.

 Fruit bodies can be parasitised by the mould Sepedonium chalcipori, a highly specialised mycoparasite that is only known to infect this bolete.
 Infections result in necrotic mushroom tissue and the production of copious yellow conidia.

 Initially thought to be ectomycorrhizal (symbiotic with plants, like most Boletaceae), C. piperatus has not been confirmed as such in multiple synthesis studies or in isotope fractionation studies.
-There is some speculation that C. piperatus is a mycoparasite on the mycorrhiza of Amanita muscaria.
+There is some speculation that C. piperatus is a mycoparasite on the mycorrhiza of A. muscaria.
 In New Zealand, A. muscaria is thought to have been introduced with Pinus radiata, and has made a host jump to the native Nothofagus trees; C. piperatus has since been observed fruiting near Nothofagus trees with A. muscaria associations.
 Buchwaldoboletus lignicola is in the same clade as C. piperatus and is thought to be a parasite as well, strengthening the evidence that C. piperatus and its relatives may be mycoparasites.

 Uses

-This mushroom contains toxins, and is usually considered inedible.
+This mushroom contains toxins and is usually considered inedible.
 It has been used as a condiment in many countries, with the Italian chef Antonio Carluccio recommending it be used only to add its peppery flavour to other mushrooms.
 Some recommend that it be well-cooked before consumption to minimize the risk of gastric symptoms, but the peppery taste is lost with cooking, and even more so by reducing it to a powdered form.

 Fruit bodies can be used for mushroom dyeing; depending on the mordant used, yellow, orange, or greenish-brown dyes can be made.